-RDT Resource Procurement Plan Summary Resource Type Procurement Plan Correspondence to Proposed Activities Potential Barriers Resource Viability Unspecified_non_imp ort In effort to reduce system power reliance, seeking 75-85 percent initially of current base annual contract amounts after current contract expires Addresses #2 in the action plan Prioritizing renewable PPA procurement, BVES may have to rely on system power contracts and day ahead purchases in the interim but forecasts to require the conservative presentations of unspecific system power within its power mix by 2035 BVES does not require financing for this PPA Unspecified_non_i mport BVES plans to support its peak periods with seasonal firm contracts for an additional term that aligns with renewable power contracting plans Addresses #2 in the action plan Prioritizing renewable PPA procurement, BVES may have to rely on system power contracts in the interim but forecasts to require the conservative presentations of unspecific system power within its power mix by 2035 BVES does not require financing for this PPA
+RDT Resource Procurement Plan Summary Resource Type Procurement Plan Correspondence to Proposed Activities Potential Barriers Resource Viability existing_generic unknown Seeking to replicate the initial and second firm RE PPA contracts to supply nearly all BVES's load with RE firm 7x24 contracts, replacing the system power PPAs once they expire Addresses #2 and #6 in the action plan In-state PPAs may not be available or cost competitive; counterparty risk concerns; competition for firm RE PPAs; cost prohibited investments; may have to procure out-of- state BVES does not require financing for this PPA Unspecified_non_imp ort In effort to reduce system power reliance, seeking 75-85 percent initially of current base annual contract amounts after current contract expires Addresses #2 in the action plan Prioritizing renewable PPA procurement, BVES may have to rely on system power contracts and day ahead purchases in the interim but forecasts to require the conservative presentations of unspecific system power within its power mix by 2035 BVES does not require financing for this PPA Unspecified_non_i mport BVES plans to support its peak periods with seasonal firm contracts for an additional term that aligns with renewable power contracting plans Addresses #2 in the action plan Prioritizing renewable PPA procurement, BVES may have to rely on system power contracts in the interim but forecasts to require the conservative presentations of unspecific system power within its power mix by 2035 BVES does not require financing for this PPA

-BVES aims to minimize criteria air pollutants through the proposed initiatives in this IRP to provide air quality benefits to part-time and permanent residents within its service area through the planned utility-owned renewable generation projects.
+BVES aims to minimize criteria air pollutants through the proposed initiatives in this IRP to provide air quality benefits to part-time and permanent residents within its service area through the planned utilityowned renewable generation projects.
 As discussed in this IRP, BVES does not have disadvantaged communities that would warrant additional outreach or input relative to these proposed activities.
 BVES will continue its efforts to implement steps for the solar facility and BES solution projects, secure renewable firm PPAs, issue RFPs for available local, flex, and system RA capacity, and exhaust its tenyear PCC 3 REC contract strategy and replace it with bundled energy and REC product contracts to hedge for its long-term supply needs as well as to meet the state objectives of GHG emissions reduction from retail electricity sales as available.
 Net baseline supply will otherwise be supported by short-term PPAs for system power or unit-specific renewable power purchases as the utility phases in new renewable energy contracts to its power content mix.